sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

-Please note: this page was last updated 2022-11-07, and we will continue to make updates as offerings from both GitHub and Sourcegraph evolve.
+_Please note: this page was last updated 2022-11-08, and we will continue to make updates as offerings from both GitHub and Sourcegraph evolve.
+_

 # GitHub code search vs. Sourcegraph